TL;DR: We do not use, and we’re not trying to build, AI that uses physical or personal features to deny claims.

 Coupled with the Pledge of Honor we ask customers to sign, and the fact that your unclaimed premium goes to a charity you believe in, we think this brings out the best behavior in all of us (insurer and insured), and allows us to pay legitimate claims faster while keeping costs down.

 In the past few years, we have had ongoing conversations with regulators across the globe about fairness and AI.
 We have published about this topic, and run an internal program (together with external AI Ethics Advisors) to look into the ways we use AI today and the ways in which we’ll use it going forward.
-We hope to share more about these topics in the coming months.
+We’ve even launched a podcast series around the topic of AI Ethics—it’s called Benevolent Bots, and you can check it out on Apple or Spotify.